rchouinard/rych-otp/README.md

 $otpCounter = $userObject->getOTPCounter();
 $providedOTP = $requestObject->getPost('otp');

+// The constructor will accept a Seed object or a string
 $otplib = new HOTP($otpSeed);
 if ($otplib->validate($providedOTP, $otpCounter)) {
     // Advance the application's stored counter